-These pumpkin recipes are a tasty and sweet way to satisfy your craving for all of your favorite fall flavors!
-This list showcases all of the best recipes that have pumpkin as the star ingredient!
-Once you start your fall-time baking, you'll want to test out every single one of these recipes!
+My pumpkin recipes are the best dishes to make, featuring fresh pumpkin or canned pumpkin puree, or pumpkin seeds!
+This list is a tasty and sweet way to satisfy your craving for all your favorite fall flavors!
+Once you start your fall and holiday baking, you'll want to test out each of these recipes!

 Best Pumpkin Recipes